 “There are some people who, if they don’t already know, you can’t tell them.” –Yogi Berra

 This Yogi-ism is one of my favorites and a great message for anyone who is working to bat or catch like a superstar.

-There’s a lot to learn and great local experts to learn from
+There’s a lot to learn and many great local experts to learn from.

-Here are five tips you can use to start building board-know-how early on.
+These five tips can help you building board know-how early on.

 The point is to become comfortable with revealing what you don’t know—by asking lots of questions, and being willing to acknowledge that it’s okay that you don’t have all the answers (or for that matter, even all the questions).